myworkpage/iossamples/README.md

    at NuGet.Packaging.PackageArchiveReader.CopyFiles(String destination, IEnumerable`1 packageFiles, ExtractPackageFileDelegate extractFile, ILogger logger, CancellationToken token) at NuGet.Packaging.PackageReaderBase.CopyFilesAsync(String destination, IEnumerable`1 packageFiles, ExtractPackageFileDelegate extractFile, ILogger logger, CancellationToken cancellationToken) at NuGet.Packaging.PackageExtractor.<>c__DisplayClass5_0.<<InstallFromSourceAsync>b__0>d.MoveNext()

+advise them that we have done extensive testing and troubleshooting and we are not having the app crash as reported.
+I am testing on ios 18.4.1,

+Guideline 2.1 - Performance - App Completeness

+We were unable to review the app because it crashed on launch.
+We have attached detailed crash logs to help troubleshoot this issue.

+Review device details:

+- Device type: iPad Air 11-inch (M2)

+- OS version: iPadOS 18.4.1